-T-Mobile reportedly planning BlackBerry Q10 launch, wider HTC One availability for June 5Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile reportedly planning BlackBerry Q10 launch, wider HTC One availability for June 5Alex Wagner - Editorial Director of News and Content

 There's some good news today for T-Mobile customers that are in the market for a new smartphone, as a new rumor claims that the big magenta operator will soon widen the availability of two of its newest smartphones.
 Our pals at TmoNews have learned that T-Mobile will launch the BlackBerry Q10 to consumers on June 5.
 The Q10 was made available to T-Mobile business customers at the end of April, but so far T-Mobile has remained silent on its plans for a public launch.
 T-Mobile has said that the keyboard-equipped Q10 will be sold with a down payment of $99.99 and 24 monthly payments of $20 apiece.